R-K94/reza-khayami.github.io/_pages/about.md

   - /about.html
 ---
 <img src="/images/landing2.jpg" alt="DNA" align="right" width="250px">
 I am Reza Khayami, a dedicated researcher in the field of Human Genetics.
 I hold an MSc degree in Human Genetics from Mashhad University of Medical Sciences, where I conducted extensive research on genomics, genome editing, bioinformatics, and cancer.

-Throughout my academic journey, I have been passionate about exploring the intricacies of genetics and its applications in understanding and combating diseases, particularly cancer.
-My expertise lies in various aspects of genomics, including biological techniques and bioinformatics analysis.
+I have experience applying machine learning to genomic data to enable earlier cancer diagnosis.
+I am passionate about advancing cancer research through computational methods.
+Outside of research, I enjoys creating graphics to communicate complex scientific concepts visually.

 Research
 ======
-During my research journey, I have gained valuable experience in the field of Human Genetics.
-Here are some key highlights of my research experience:

-- Conducted machine learning algorithms on methylation data to distinguish malignant tissue from normal tissue in gastrointestinal cancers, improving early diagnosis.
-- Collaborated on a CRISPR-Cas9 project focused on cancer research, working alongside esteemed researchers to advance our understanding of genetic therapies.
-- Contributed to multiple research projects, providing valuable insights through statistical analysis and data-driven discoveries.
+My research interests span genomics, bioinformatics, and cancer.
+My past projects involved identifying methylation biomarkers for early gastrointestinal cancer diagnosis using machine learning.
+I has also conducted research applying machine learning to detect colorectal cancer early.
+I have experience with techniques like RNA-seq, exome sequencing, Illumina methylation arrays, and network analysis.
+My work has contributed to successful student theses and research publications in reputable journals.